 As an active hub for design innovation, the Jacobs Institute offers a broad range of opportunities for involvement.
 We welcome community members from across Berkeley’s campus and beyond to participate in our ecosystem of learning and making.

 Take a class.
 Get a Maker Pass.
 Check out a workshop or a lunchtime talk.
 Berkeley students from all disciplines can get involved with the Jacobs Institute.
 Not sure where to start?
 Check out our course offerings, our space for bringing ideas to life, and student resources like clubs and advising.
+Visit our Prospective and New Student page for a full overview of what Jacobs has to offer.

 We invite Berkeley faculty and staff from all departments to participate in our interdisciplinary community.
 Planning a course that involves design and could make use of Jacobs Hall’s flexible studio space?
 Apply to hold the course in Jacobs Hall.
 Want to explore prototyping and fabrication?
 Faculty and staff are eligible to apply for a Maker Pass.